Hubear41/Sketchy-Magic/README.md

 The project will be implemented with the following technologies:
 * Vanilla Javascipt.
 * `HTML5 Canvas` for rendering on to the DOM.
-* `Paper.js` for drawing with the mouse as well as rendering.
+* `Paper.js` for mouse movement detection and vector calcultions.
 * `WebAudioAPI` as an audio player for music and sound effects.
 * Webpack to bundle and serve up various scripts.